 Some students have expressed an interest in taking graduate courses abroad.
-In particular, students going to the U of Glasgow have inquired about this possibility.
-Although your host institution faculty adviser may not have a problem with you taking graduate courses, UW-Eau Claire does.
-You will not be granted credit for graduate courses taken abroad unless your host institution allows the graduate course to count toward their home campus undergraduate degree.
+Although your Aberdeen faculty advisor may not have a problem with you taking graduate courses, UW-Eau Claire does.
+You will not be granted credit for graduate courses taken abroad unless Aberdeen allows the graduate course to count toward their home campus undergraduate degree.

-Stirling Credits & Course Load
+Aberdeen Credits & Course Load